carlos157oliveira/Calculus/index.md

 ### Plotting expressions

-Not only can the application calculate derivatives and integrals, it can even plot the both the original expression and the displayed result!
-For this to work, you need to use a univariable expression.
+Not only can the application calculate derivatives and integrals, it can even plot the original expression and the displayed result!
+This only works with a univariable expression.
 If the expression is multivariable, consider substituting the variables that won't be used with numerical fixed values.

 After a result has been stored by the application, use the plot button.
 ![plot window](https://raw.githubusercontent.com/carlos157oliveira/Calculus/gh-pages/img/7.png)